solarwinds/appoptics-apm-node/guides/configuration.md

 }
 ```

-Bonus - the configuration file is `require`d so it can be a module as opposed to pure JSON (double quoting properties,
+Bonus - the configuration file is `require`d so it can be a module (instead of JSON).
+A module allows
-no comments):
+using native JavaScript with comments and avoids the need to double quote all the property names.

 ```
 module.exports = {